smartdevicelink/sdl_evolution/proposals/NNNN-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ## Proposed solution

 Adding the new parameter `requiresAudioSupport` in `RegisterAppInterface` and `OnAppRegistered`, and `bluetoothDeviceAddress` in `DeviceInfo`.
-If the SDL App needs AudioSupport( it mean, SDL App want to use the BT A2DP for play music ).
+If the SDL App needs AudioSupport (meaning, the SDL App wants to use the BT A2DP for play music ), the SDL App sets `requireAudioSupport` to TRUE and sets the BT address of the device to `BluetoothDeviceAddress`.
 SDL App sets sets `requireAudioSupport` to TRUE and sets the BT address of the device to `BluetoothDeviceAddress`.
 If `requireAudioSupport` is TRUE, the HU will check the BT connection status.
 And if BT is not connected, HU will automatically connect BT using `BluetoothDeviceAddress` or request connection to user.